 Rachel Cruze helps people learn how to handle money and stay out of debt.
 Her new book Love Your Life, Not Theirs guides readers to live within their means, without the comparison game.

-Rachel shares that, “Money is a topic so many people have lost hope over.
+Rachel shares, “Money is a topic so many people have lost hope over.
 I give a clear path to help you win, gain control and lower stress around personal finances.”

 Join me and Rachel Cruze to learn how to better manage your finances and: Love your life.